-Apply lime according to soil test to maintain soil pH between 6.5 to 6.8.
+Apply lime according to soil test to maintain soil pH between 6.5 and 6.8.

-Apply no more than 80 to 100 pounds per acre combined weight of actual nitrogen and potassium applied 2" on the side and 2" below the seed as a band.
+Apply no more than 80-100 pounds per acre combined weight of actual nitrogen and potassium applied 2" on the side and 2" below the seed as a band.
 Higher amounts of nitrogen and potash applied as a concentrated band may damage corn seed and young plants.